Six Flags México: History

-Reino Aventura (Spanish for "Adventure Kingdom") opened its gates on March 3, 1982, as the largest theme park in Latin America with a mascot named Cornelio, who was a purple cartoon dragon.
-Since its opening, no new attractions were added, thus attendance dropped.
-In 1992, the park was closed for an extensive remodeling as well as adding new rides, opening once again on July 3, 1993, with the new moniker El Nuevo Reino Aventura (The New Adventure Kingdom) featuring new rides such as Río Salvaje (Wild River, a raft ride), Viaje Inesperado (Unexpected Trip, a motion simulator), and Roller Skater (a Vekoma Kiddie Coaster).
+Reino Aventura (Spanish for "Adventure Kingdom") opened its gates on March 3, 1982, as the largest theme park in Latin America.
+Its mascot was Cornelio, a purple cartoon dragon.
+In 1992, in response to declining attendance, the park was closed for an extensive remodeling and expansion.
+The park would reopen on July 3, 1993, with the new moniker El Nuevo Reino Aventura (The New Adventure Kingdom).
+The 1993 season brought several new rides such as Río Salvaje (Wild River, a raft ride), Viaje Inesperado (Unexpected Trip, a motion simulator), and Roller Skater (a Vekoma Kiddie Coaster).
 That same year, the feature film Free Willy was shot in the park.
 This attracted numerous animal rights organizations, which pressured the park to free the orca Keiko.
 After Keiko left, Cornelio the dragon became once again the Park's official mascot.

 In 1999, Premier Parks bought Reino Aventura for an estimated $59 million.
-Under new administration, the park's name was officially changed to Six Flags.
+Under new administration, the park's name was officially changed to Six Flags Mexico.
 Twenty new attractions were added to the park, including Batman: The Ride, Kilahuea, and Medusa, a wooden roller coaster.
 It opened its gates again on April 14, 2000, as Six Flags México.

-Premier Parks bought the rest of the stocks on Six Flags, and became Six Flags Inc., which is their current name.
-The latest coaster openings in Six Flags México include Superman el Último Escape (2004), The Dark Knight (2009), The Joker (2013), Medusa Steel Coaster (2014), and Wonder Woman Coaster (2018).
+Since rebranding to Six Flags México, the park has sceral new roller coasters including Superman el Último Escape (2004), The Dark Knight (2009), The Joker (2013), Medusa Steel Coaster (2014), and Wonder Woman Coaster (2018).

 In 2011, the park opened Terminator X: A Laser Battle for Salvation, an indoor themed laser tag attraction.
 On September 6, 2012, Six Flags México announced The Joker a Gerstlauer spinning coaster for the 2013 season.
 The Joker was relocated from Six Flags Discovery Kingdom as Pandemonium from 2008-2012.
 Also announced is two new events in October and December, Festival del Terror and Christmas in the Park, both starting in 2012.

 In June 2013, Six Flags México announced on Facebook that an attraction at the park will be closing at the end of summer 2013.
-On July 1, 2013, Cowboy Stunt Show was announce for the park.
+On July 1, 2013, Cowboy Stunt Show was announced for the park.
 On August 29, 2013, Six Flags officially announced the renovation of Medusa to Medusa Steel Coaster that will feature steel tracks and multiple inversions for the 2014 season.
 On August 28, 2014, it was announced that the park would get a Funtime Starflyer named Skyscreamer in 2015.
 On September 3, 2015, it was announced that the park would get Justice League: Battle For Metropolis 4D in 2016, like Six Flags Great America.
 On September 1, 2016, it was announced that the park would get new things in 2017.
 They announced The New Revolution Virtual Reality Coaster and Medusa Steel Coaster, a Mardi Gras festival, and a new water park called Hurricane Harbor.